cloudera/cmlextensions/README.md

 ```

 ### Workers_v2
 The cml (or legacy cdsw) library has a workers module already.
 The v2 module is experimenting with a new management interface for the CML Workers infrastructure.
 The v2 module has more defaults and a more OOP approach for managing groups of workers.
+There is no added functionality, the v2 library relies on the functionality available in the orignal version.

 Example usage:
 ```